BFarkascode/STM32_BLE_Custom_Server_Notify/README.md

 -	It has the event handler for the characteristics.
 -	It will also have the char definition within the ble stack
 -	Lastly, it will have the function to update the characteristics

-Of note:
--	In general, local function prototypes go to “PFP” and “FD_LOCAL_FUNCTIONS” for each source code
--	In “FD”, we have functions that may be used by lower layers (shared functions), those this I am not sure of (yet)

 ## Previous relevant projects:
 We will be building upon the previous project in the sequence: